oconnor0/fourth-world-srd/content/95-definitions/_index.md

 : A dazed target cannot act or move.

 **disadvantage**
-: roll a third d10 and sum the lowest 2, cancels advantage
+: roll an additional d10 and sum the lowest 2, cancels advantage

 **Evasion save**
 : = 10 + half Level + Tier (if proficient) + higher of Agility modifer and Cognition modifier + shield bonus